Publishing your eBook to Amazon

 AI-Generated Content Declaration

 You must declare if you used AI tools when creating your book.
-(This will not prevent your book from being published)
+This will not prevent your book from being published, but is required for transparency compliance.

 Kindle eBook Previewer